Skip to main content

 Upload the script

-Once the script is uploaded, submit it as a Job Run using the Runs REST API.
-The following Python script demonstrates how to submit the job:
+Once rasterflow_ftw_job.py is uploaded to Managed Storage, submit it as a Job Run using the Runs REST API.

 Never hardcode your API key in scripts or source code.
 Always load it from an environment variable or a secrets manager.
 The example below reads the key from the WHEROBOTS_API_KEY environment variable.